nickbrandt/GitLab/doc/user/project/merge_requests/index.md

 > Introduced in [GitLab Ultimate][products] 11.9.

+CAUTION: **Warning:** Automatic Patch creation is only available for a subset of [Dependency Scanning](dependency_scanning.md).
+At the moment only Node.JS projects managed with yarn are supported.

 Any vulnerability that has a [solution](#solutions-for-dependency-scanning-ultimate) can have a merge request created to automatically solve the issue.

 If this action is available there will be a "Create merge request" button in the vulnerability modal.